 Other symptoms are rare, but can include:

 The virus that causes genital warts can cause abnormal results on a Pap smear.
-If you have these types of changes, you will probably need more frequent Pap smears for a while.
+If you have these types of changes, you may need more frequent Pap smears or a colposcopy.

 An HPV DNA test can tell if you have a high-risk type of HPV known to cause cervical cancer.
 This test may be done: